 The scenario can be one or more of these possibilities.
-If they are an experienced DUI Criminal Defense lawyer in Plain City, they will challenge the arrest.
+If they are an experienced DUI Criminal Defense lawyer in West Point, they will challenge the arrest.
 They will try to convince the Court to reduce the sentence or lower the charges.
 Many times the lawyer will dispute if the police officer was within their constitutional rights to stop their client’s vehicle.
-The DUI Attorney in Plain Citycan give their client details on what sentence they can expect if this their first DUI charge or if this is just one of many DUI arrests.
+The DUI Attorney in West Pointcan give their client details on what sentence they can expect if this their first DUI charge or if this is just one of many DUI arrests.

 When they go to Court, there are generally several hearings.
 It will start with a hearing at the Department of Motor Vehicles and the last hearing in the State or County court.